dignojrteogalbo/lets-play-rummikub/README.md

 passed in parameters to these operations.
 Overall this was a good first attempt but I have a few new more ideas in mind to make the code better.
 These will be expanded upon in the next version.

+## Version 2

+In this next version, I realized that the operations for insert, splitting, and combining pieces all had only one correct way of doing it.
+For instance, you are allowed to insert into a group only if the piece is matching the value and fulfills the missing piece.
+Inserting into a run is only possible at the end or beginning.
+Pieces can only be removed if the remaining tiles are a valid set.
+Splitting can only happen when you introduce an additional piece and both sets from the split are valid sets.

+Thus with this in mind, I went ahead and simplified the insert, remove, split, and combine operations to take Pieces as parameters.
+Performing the validation on the set after the operation, returning an error otherwise.
+In the cases of splitting and combining where a new Set is created, we also return the created Set to add to the board.

+This made the player commands a lot more simpler where before they needed to provide positional indexes to the command.
+Now the player can use a generic piece selection method and pass the selected pieces into the command.

+In the terminal interface, performing an operation such as insert is simply: select the set from the board by index, select the piece from the rack by index.
+The removal from the set and rack is hidden from the player.
+Splitting a set is also the same process of selecting the run to split and selecting the piece from the rack.
+Combining pieces into a set is also as easy as selecting pieces from sets via the s#,# notation or selecting a piece from the rack via the r# notation.

+Although this limits the player into performing strictly valid operations.
+Consider the multiple split example from the rule set.
+The player can do this by combining pieces from the sets together but when removing the pieces from the sets, the intermediary sets are considered invalid.

+In this example, a set denotes pieces encapsulated by square brackets.
+A piece value and it's color are denoted by the number followed by W, X, Y, Z as color (e.g. 1W, 9Y, 3Z, etc.).
+Pieces in the player's rack are surrounded by parentheses.

+This is the start of a player's turn:
+Player: (10Y, 5Z)
+Board: [5W, 6W, 7W] [5X, 6X, 7X] [5Y, 6Y, 7Y, 8Y, 9Y]

+But at the end they want the state of the game to be:
+Player: ()
+Board: [5W, 5X, 5Y, 5Z] [6W, 6X, 6Y] [7W, 7X, 7Y] [8Y, 9Y, 10Y]

+In reaching this end state, a player might create this intermediary state:
+Player: (10Y, 5Z)
+Board: [5W, 5X, 5Y] [6W, 7W] [6X, 7X] [6Y, 7Y, 8Y, 9Y]

+Because we are performing set validations during each operation, there is only one way to reach this end state.
+Thus limiting the creativity and overall fun of the game.

+Player inserts 10Y into [5Y, 6Y, 7Y, 8Y, 9Y] resulting in [5Y, 6Y, 7Y, 8Y, 9Y, 10Y]
+Player combines 5W, 5X, 5Y resulting in [5W, 5X, 5Y]
+Player inserts 5Z into [5W, 5X, 5Y] resulting in [5W, 5X, 5Y, 5Z]
+Player combines 6W, 6X, 6Y resulting in [6W, 6X, 6Y]
+Player combines 7W, 7X, 7Y resulting in [7W, 7X, 7Y]
+Player replaces the set [5W, 6W, 7W] with [5W, 5X, 5Y, 5Z]
+Player replaces the set [5X, 6X, 7X] with [6W, 6X, 6Y]
+Player adds the set [7W, 7X, 7Y]
+Player adds the set [8Y, 9Y, 10Y]

+Although this order of operations keeps all the sets in a valid state, it is not intuitive or human friendly as the juggling of valid set operations is required.

+In the next version I want to address this and allow the player to perform these invalid moves, undo/redo them, and apply them once the player is satisfied.